In This Article

 Expert tip: Definitely go for warm light strips if you have a neutral-coloured backsplash.
 Keep white or cool light strips only if you have other cool-coloured backsplashes.

-Wall Sconces/Wall-Mounted Kitchen Lights
+#8: Wall Sconces and Wall-Mounted Kitchen Lights

 Similar in style to the flush mount lights, wall sconces or wall-mounted lights differ just in placement.
 While flush mounts are installed on the ceiling, wall sconces are placed on the wall.
 If you have space on any wall or next to your breakfast counter, you can mount a wall sconce for extra lighting.
 It is stylish, it is modern and it helps in lighting up the wall.

 Expert tip: As we said, there are no rules, but we personally suggest you use warm lighting for wall sconces.
 It gives a soft glow to the room.

 So you have a kitchen island or a breakfast counter and it acts like a gathering spot for your family?
 Then you might want to invest in some pretty kitchen pendant lighting ideas.
 These kitchen lighting fixtures hang from the ceiling and come in a variety of shapes and sizes.
 We personally love these bubble lights that add a chic touch to this kitchen and hang low enough to illuminate the counter.